NLnetLabs/krill/doc/development/06_ca_manager.md

 to update the received certificate under a parent.
 This in turn can trigger changes in the CA, such as issuing/removing ROAs because of changes in resource entitlements.
-Such content changes will trigger that the `CaObjects` structure is updated, generates a new manifest and CRL, and that a `SyncRepo` task as added.
+Such content changes will trigger that the `CaObjects` structure is updated, generates a new manifest and CRL, and that a `SyncRepo` task is added.

 2) pending revocation request exists